Pithikos/ansible-docker-demo/README.md

     ansible-playbook production.yml

-(you should edit the production server in hosts for this to work)
+(you should edit the production server in the *hosts* file for this to work)